A Chicago Law Firm with Human Interests

 Clifford Law Offices upholds numerous community involvement initiatives both in the legal forum as well as with the places and people that resonate with our team.
 While our foundation as a Chicago law firm has led us to many endeavors in the Midwest, there are circumstances where our resources have served great purpose elsewhere.

-Clifford Law Offices participated in the 9th Annual Run/Walk To Remember hosted by the Chicago Police Memorial Foundation.
-This Annual Event raises money for the Mission Beyond the Memorial, which provides assistance to the families of our fallen and catastrophically injured officers.
-This year’s event took place on May 4, 2013 at Chicago’s Lakefront.
+Clifford Law Offices, a Chicago law firm, participated in the 9th Annual Run/Walk To Remember hosted by the Chicago Police Memorial Foundation.
+This annual event raises money for the Mission Beyond the Memorial, which provides assistance to the families of our fallen and catastrophically injured officers.
+This year's event took place on May 4, 2013, at Chicago's Lakefront.